 Lacerations, abrasions, contusions, and permanent scarring are some of the minor injuries a head-on collision could cause.
 Severe leg and foot injuries are common in crashes where the driver has hit a stationary object, like a street light.

 Broken facial bones, soft tissue damage to the neck and shoulders, brain injury – even decapitation and death – are some of the outcomes of a head-on crash.

 Tailgating is often why rear-end collisions occur.
 This behavior leaves little to no space between cars to avoid impact when a sudden stop occurs.
 It’s also illegal.

 Some drivers can be extremely impatient during high traffic times.
 Frustrated people may forego the rules of the road, inching as close as possible to the car in front of them.

 Connecticut Code Sec.
 14-240 states: “No driver of a vehicle shall follow another vehicle more closely than is reasonably prudent…” Unfortunately, many of us differ on what a reasonably prudent distance actually is.
 Other causes of rear-end collisions are:

 A majority of rear-end collisions occur at speeds of less than 20 mph.
 The airbags in most vehicles deploys at this speed.
 During a crash, your seatbelt will contract in an effort to keep the body from jerking forward violently.

 If the airbag doesn’t deploy, the chances of your face slamming against the steering wheel are very high.
-This force of impact could break your nose, cheek or jaw bone – it could even detach your retina.
+This force of the impact could break your nose, cheek, or jaw bone – it could even detach your retina.